cosmic-lang/cosmic/README.md

   - Disable GC
   - Type inference customization
 - References for when safety is a priority, Pointers for when it's not

+# Stretch Goal: Silver
+`Ruka` has an extension called `Silver`, which integrated `Ruka` and HDL for simple FPGA development